fjogeleit/event-store/README.md

 The following descriptions using TypeScript.
 The integrated example serve using normal JavaScript for reference.

+## Example Project based on [NestJS](https://github.com/nestjs/nest)

+[FJ EventStore Example](https://github.com/fjogeleit/event-store-example) is a base Project with an example integration in the NodeJS Framework NestJS.
+The Example includes different APIs to show you the basic features like:
+* Implementing Aggregates, Events, Projection, Repositories and so on
+* Create and persist a new Aggregate
+* Update an existing Aggregate

+For a basic overview you can use the code snippets from this example project below

 ## Initialise the EventStore

 ### Create the EventStore in your Backend